 A.D.'s expert tip: Come early, grab a bite, explore the rest of Celebration Town Center or the charming town for which it is named.

 On select nights, now through Dec.
-21, the Magic Kingdom becomes a holiday haven as the halls are decked to the Disney nines and Cinderella's Castle comes alive with icy-glittering lights.
-This separate, ticketed event (prices start at $99) features live entertainment, spectacular fireworks and a holly-jolly holiday parade that only Walt Disney World could put together.
+22, the Magic Kingdom becomes a holiday haven as the halls are decked to the Disney nines and Cinderella's Castle comes alive with icy-glittering lights.
+This separate, ticketed event (prices start at $104 for remaining dates this month) features live entertainment, spectacular fireworks and a holly-jolly holiday parade that only Walt Disney World could put together.
 See Mickey, Minnie and all their pals, dressed in their seasonal finest and whistle along to holiday tunes; folks of all ages are enchanted by the Magic Kingdom and all its cast members, from princesses to characters to the delightful march of the toy soldiers.
+Admission includes hot cocoa, egg nog, apple cider, holiday cookies and even a snowman-shaped pretzel.

 Recommended for Things to Do in December because: Not nearly as pricey as the theme parks, but with lots of variety, CAGP offers snow, music, lights, and trees (even lots of real ones)!

 The Orlando Ballet is the city's only resident professional ballet company and The Nutcracker, of course, is a ballet that tells the story of little Clara, her nutcracker, and their holiday adventures.
-This year's performances run on select days from December 7-16.
-Tickets start at $19 and go up from there.
-On December 8 and 15, the Nutcracker Family Show (a one-hour version; tickets start at $15) is suitable for your entire brood.
-You can sweeten the deal by adding a special Nutcracker Tea event (Dec.
-15 only).
-A delicious assortment of sweet and savory treats will be on-hand, along with fun activities and demos. $50 for kids, $75 for adults.
+This year's performances run on select days from December 13-23.
+Tickets start at $24 and go up from there.
+On December 14 and 21, the Nutcracker Family Show (a one-hour version) is suitable for your entire brood.
 Fees benefit Orlando Ballet School.

 Recommended for Things to Do in December because: It's a quintessential December performance, and while you're in town it's always nice to see what else the Dr. Phillips Center has to offer!

-A.D.'s expert tip: On December 23, fans with wee ones can check out the Nutcracker Family Show, a one-hour program designed with the little ones in mind.
-Pair it with the Nutcracker Tea, which offers up treats and photo-ops.
-(Note: these are separate tickets.)
+Michelle's expert tip: On Dec.
+14 and 21, fans with wee ones can check out the Nutcracker Family Show, a one-hour program designed with the little ones in mind.

-Recommended for Things to Do in December because: SeaWorld's Christmas Celebration is run on select nights from November 17 through December 31, 2017, and is included with park admission.
+Recommended for Things to Do in December because: SeaWorld's Christmas Celebration is runs select nights through Dec.
+31 and is included in the park's admission.

 Fifty thousand gallons of wine come out of Lakeridge each year - it's Florida's largest - and locals visit and revisit all the time.
 Not just when friends and family come to town, but because the winery hosts an abundance of family-friendly festivals and free live music events all year long with food, crafts, even fun photo-ops.
 That said, even if you don't happen to make it during one of their larger shindigs (in December, that's the Wine & Chocolate festival!), Lakeridge runs free tours and tastings all day long, every day of the week, every 20 minutes or so.
 You'll start off with a short film about the vineyard's history, then move on for a stellar view of the vines and wrap it up in the tasting room.
 The whole thing takes about 45 minutes.
 And of course, you can your favorite by the bottle - or the case - before you head out.